synchronocy/How-to-Setup-Fastdl/README.md

 ## Introduction

-This document should give you a general concept on how `FastDL` works and any bugs you may encounter along side other underlying child 'content-pushers'.
-Just to save time for everyone digging to the ends of the internet tubes everything you need will be neatly organised here.
+This document should give you a general concept on how `FastDL` works and any bugs you may encounter alongside other child 'content-pushers'.
+Just to save time for everyone digging to the ends of the internet tubes everything you need will be neatly organized here.

-I've decided to write a general guide on how to setup `FastDL` for Garry's Mod since not many resources give any guidelines or information on how it is setup or ran.
+I've decided to write a general guide on how to setup `FastDL` for Garry's Mod since not many resources give any guidelines or information on how it is setup or run.
 Due to other servers within the Oceanic region of the world dabbling in smoke and daggers in regards to information for it.
-From what I have seen it is more often than not 'flexing' on other smaller communities or individuals in order to 'trample' other servers in certain categories of the server ranking list.
+From what I have seen it is more often than not 'flexing' on other smaller communities or individuals to 'trample' other servers in certain categories of the server ranking list.

 A lot of documentation for it is usually shrouded by WorkshopDL hence why it may be hard to find documentation on this.

 ## FastDL vs. WorkshopDL / ServerDL

 ### General concept ahead this is purely me regurgitating information.
-Some of this may be incorrect but putting experience to text.
+Some of this may be incorrect but putting experience to the text.

 #### ServerDL

 - ServerDL is enabled by default with this method of pushing content to the clients it DIRECTLY downloads content from the server within garrysmod if you hadn't already setup any external way to push content to the client.
-By default the download limit is capped in Garrysmod at 20 kilobits per second.
+By default, the download limit is capped in Garrysmod at 20 kilobits per second.
 (20kbps)

 #### WorkshopDL

-- WorkshopDL is typically combined with a workshop collection then accommodated with the commandline parameter +host_workshop_collection xxxxxx.
+- WorkshopDL is typically combined with a workshop collection then accommodated with the command line parameter +host_workshop_collection xxxxxx.
 This is using Valve's own CDN to push content to your clients via the workshop if they hadn't already subscribed to your content pack or your individual addons.

 - WorkshopDL is configured by setting a file up located somewhere in autorun - typically in (lua/autorun/server), you would gather all of your workshop addon ID's and use the function `resource.AddWorkshop("xxxxxxx")`https://wiki.garrysmod.com/page/resource/AddWorkshop